BondWong/blockchain/doc/Keys-and-Addresses.md

 ![Alt Text](/images/bitcoin-address-generation.png)

 With the addresses and private key generated, we can create and sign transaction to spend or receive bitcoins.
-In the next part, I will explain bitcoin transactions.
+In the next part, we will explain bitcoin transactions.

 ## Note